Great Seal of the United States: Conspiracy theories

 Supper at Emmaus, a 1525 Jacopo Pontormo painting, contains the Eye of Providence in a triangle.

-Some conspiracy theories state that the Great Seal shows a sinister influence by Freemasonry in the founding of the United States.
-Such theories usually claim that the Eye of Providence (found, in the Seal, above the pyramid) is a common Masonic emblem, and that the Great Seal was created by Freemasons.
-These claims, however, misstate the facts.
+Some Masonic conspiracy theories state that the Great Seal shows a major influence by Freemasonry in the founding of the United States, claiming that the Eye of Providence (found in the reverse of the Seal, above the pyramid) is a common Masonic emblem, and that the Great Seal was created by Freemasons.

 While the Eye of Providence is today a common Masonic motif, this was not the case during the 1770s and 1780s, when the Great Seal was designed and approved.
 According to David Barrett, a Masonic researcher, the Eye seems to have been used only sporadically by the Masons in those decades, and was not adopted as a common Masonic symbol until 1797, several years after the Great Seal of the United States had already been designed.
-The Eye of Providence was, on the other hand, a fairly common Christian motif throughout the Middle Ages and Renaissance, and was commonly used as such in Europe as well as America throughout the 18th century.
+The Eye of Providence was, on the other hand, a fairly common Christian motif throughout the Middle Ages and Renaissance period, and was commonly used as such in Europe as well as America throughout the 18th century.
 It is still found in Catholic, Orthodox, and Protestant churches, and it symbolizes the Holy Trinity (the triangle) and God's omniscience (the eye) surrounded by rays of glory, denoting God's divinity.

-Furthermore, contrary to the claims of these conspiracy theories, the Great Seal was not created by Freemasons.
-While Benjamin Franklin was a Mason, he was the only member of any of the various Great Seal committees definitively known to be so, and his ideas were not adopted.
-Of the four men whose ideas were adopted, neither Charles Thomson, Pierre du Simitière nor William Barton was a Mason and, while Francis Hopkinson has been alleged to have had Masonic connections, there is no firm evidence to support the claim.
+Furthermore, while Benjamin Franklin was a Mason, he was the only member of any of the various Great Seal committees definitively known to be so; his ideas were not adopted.
+Of the four men whose ideas were adopted, neither Charles Thomson, Pierre du Simitière nor William Barton were Masons and, while Francis Hopkinson has been alleged to have had Masonic connections, there is no firm evidence to support the claim.